eNMS-automation/eNMS/README.md

 ## 1. Network creation

-Devices and links can be created either one by one, or all at once by importing an Excel spreadsheet.
+Your network topology can be created manually (from the UI or an Excel spreadsheet) or imported from an external Source of Truth (OpenNMS, LibreNMS, Netbox).

-Once created, all objects are displayed in a sortable and searchable table, from which they can be edited and deleted.
+Once created, it is are displayed in a sortable and searchable table.

-A dashboard provides a graphical overview of all objects with dynamic charts.
+A dashboard provides a graphical overview of your network with dynamic charts.

 Inventory                           |  Dashboard
 :----------------------------------:|:-----------------------------------: